hamidur0x/Broken-Heart-Melody/README.md

 1. Download or clone the repository.
 2. Ensure `1.mp3` is in the same directory as `index.html`.
-3. Open `index.html` in your web browser.
+3. Open `index.html` in your web browser or open with vscode live server.
 4. Click the **PLAY SONG** button to start.

 ---